azotiques/sonant/README.md

 ## Sonant

+# TODO immediately

+- [ ] Fix some UI things
-- [ ] Make sending messages send you directly to the page with extra http requests
+- [ ] Add last message sent in the UI

+# TODO in the future

-- [ ] Introduce DM servers, like /@me/431263422347
+- [ ] Add WebRTC for voice and video calling